teaql/teaql-quick-start/quick-start/function-patten.md

 When a new family is created, it is empty.
 So we need register some kids and parents to this family.
 follow the steps below.

-1. Add a new request in Postman.
+1. write a function for registering kid for a family in Intelli

-2.
+.
+Add a new request in Postman.